Thursday, June 1, 2023

 Let’s explore some of them.

-Recruitment policy
+Recruitment Policy

 Previous employment policies include forms such as new job applications, recommendations, and evaluation forms.
 A formal onboarding process that includes tax forms.
 Consider standardizing the processes of interview, selection and contract or offer letters.

-Conduct policies
+Conduct Policies

 The purpose of the Employee Conduct Policy is to keep the work environment safe and comfortable for everyone.
 These include sexual harassment, alcohol, and anti-discrimination policies.

-Reasonable accommodation
+Reasonable Accommodation

 If required by disabled or sincerely religious employees, the law may be required to provide a reasonable accommodation.
 State and federal laws may apply, so be sure to understand what the law requires and then document and communicate policies about how employees can make requests and what accommodations are made.
-Even if employees do not put the request in writing, be sure to document each request and all actions taken.

-Compensation policies
+Compensation Policies

 Payroll policies should include employee benefits and pay rates.
 It should also include how employees are paid and any special benefits such as training allowances.

-Resignation or exit policies
+Resignation or Exit Policies

 Explain how employees should leave the company when they are ready to leave.
 Include information on how to retire, desired notice period and exit interview policy.
 Also list the reasons for involuntary termination.

-Local and state laws
+Local and State Laws

 Labor laws vary from region to region.
 Understand what your local and state laws require and include any changes in your employee handbook.
 For example, wage and overtime laws, leave requirements or accounting rules may differ.